SainsburyWellcomeCentre/aeon_mecha/docker/README.md

 # Aeon container environment

+Use of the container requires 1) access to the raw data and optionally, 2) access to the database.
+See server-side setup below.

 ## Server-side setup

 1. SSH into the SWC server then SSH again to the `aeon-db2` vm.
 For example, if your server credentials are stored at `~/.ssh/id` and if your username is `jburling` ...